 - (a) Any courses passed towards the certificate, less than the completed qualification (note that the certificate is considered completed when the student graduates with the certificate), may be credited towards a Bachelor of Arts degree provided that enrolment in the certificate then lapses; - (b) No credit is available for cross-crediting to the Bachelor of Arts from a completed certificate (note that the certificate is considered completed when the student graduates with the certificate).
-Courses passed toward the certificate may be used for the purposes of prerequisites and majoring requirements in a subsequent Bachelor of Arts degree; - (c) Transfer of credits from an incomplete certificate to another degree of the University will be subject to the regulations of that degree; - (d) Transfer of credits from a completed certificate to another degree of the University will be subject to the determination of the appropriate
+Courses passed toward the certificate may be used for the purposes of prerequisites and majoring requirements in a subsequent Bachelor of Arts degree; - (c) Transfer of credits from an incomplete certificate to another degree of the University will be subject to the regulations of that degree; - (d) Transfer of credits from a completed certificate to another degree of the University will be subject to the determination of the appropriate Dean.

-Subjects available are: American Studies, Anthropology, Arabic, Art History and Theory, Chinese, Classics, , Economics, Education, English, European Union Studies, French, Gender Studies, Geography, German, History, Human Services, Japanese, Linguistics, Management Science, Maori and Indigenous Studies (name change subject to NZVCC CUAP approval Dec 2006), Mass Communication, Mathematics, Music, Philosophy, Political Science, Psychology, Religious Studies, Russian, Sociology, Spanish, Statistics, Te Reo Maori (subject to NZVCC CUAP approval Dec 2006) and Theatre and Film Studies.
+Subjects available are: American Studies, Anthropology, Arabic, Art History and Theory, Chinese, Classics, Economics, Education, English, European Languages and Culture (subject to NZVCC CUAP approval Dec 2007), European Union Studies, French, Gender Studies, Geography, German, History, Human Services, Japanese, Linguistics, Management Science, Maori and Indigenous Studies, Mass Communication, Mathematics, Music, Philosophy, Political Science, Psychology, Religious Studies, Russian, Sociology, Spanish, Statistics, Te Reo Maori and Theatre and Film Studies.